MrWolfZ/simplux/recipes/react/testing-components/README.md

 })
 ```

-And that is all you need to test your React components that read and change state with **simplux**.
+And that is all you need to test your React components with **simplux**.

 Have a look at our [other recipes](../../../../..#recipes) to learn how **simplux** can help you make your life simple in other situations.